 Using old school, pushy and hard sales tactics will make your potential client run in the direction of your competitor.
 There’s no place for them in today’s landscape, and you’re much better off using more gentle, consultative questions when asking for the sale.

 If you have any friends or team members that would benefit from this article, feel free to share this with them.

-Lastly – if you want to learn how to put this into practice, you can register for our No Cost Sales Masterclass here.
+Lastly – if you want to learn how to put this into practice, you can register for our 7 day sales challenge here.